See Your Financial Position in One View

 Debt-to-income

-Above 45% signals financial stress and can limit borrowing ability.
+Above 45% signals financial stress in most lending models.

 Retirement progress

-Benchmarks are commonly framed as salary multiples by age.
+Benchmarks are framed as salary multiples by age (Fidelity).

 Improve the weakest category first.